jmix-framework/jmix/README.md

 ## Registering EventListeners to Interact with IMAP Events

+There are two ways to register an event listener for the IMAP event.
-In order to make your application react to IMAP events, you can register the `@Component` methods as Event listeners by using the `@EventListener` annotation.
+1. You can register the `@Component` methods as Event listeners by using the `@EventListener` annotation.
 The example of how to set up an event listener is provided below.

 ```java